tushar-ojha/JS-Web-Bootcamp-Project-0/readme.md

     - We should try to give dimentions in %age to keep things responsive and always give min and max height width along with that.

     - position: fixed keeps things fixed according to the viewport.

+    - We need to use position with top/bottom/left/right otherwise element doesn't show up.

     - We can covert inline elements to block elements and vice versa.